Human World

 How do fireworks get their beautiful colors?

-The United States celebrates Independence Day – commonly referred to as the Fourth of July – on July 4.
-So that means it’s fireworks season.
+The U.S. has a big holiday today – Independence Day – aka the 4th of July – on July 4.
+And that means it’s fireworks season!

-If you watch your local fireworks display, you’ll see the reds, oranges, yellows, greens, blues and purples exploding in the skies, creating lots of “ohhhhs” and “ahhhhs.”
+If you watch your local fireworks display, you’ll see the reds, oranges, yellows, greens, blues and purples exploding in the skies.
+You’ll hear lots of “ohhhhs” and “ahhhhs,” to be sure!

-As a matter of fact, the colors in fireworks come from a simple source: pure chemistry.
-That’s because they’re created by the use of metal salts.
+The colors in fireworks come from a simple source: they are pure chemistry.
+Essentially, they’re created by the use of metal salts.
 Naturally, these salts are different from table salt, and chemistry ‘salt’ refers to any compound that contains metal and non-metal atoms.
 And some of these compounds produce intense colors when they burn, which makes them ideal for fireworks.

 Others, like potassium nitrate, sulfur and charcoal are useful to help the fireworks burn.
 While nitrates, chlorates and perchlorates provide oxygen for the combustion of the fuel.
 Dextrin, often used as a starch, holds the mixture together.
-And the use of chlorine donors strengthens some colors.
+In addition, the use of chlorine donors strengthens some colors.

 Metal salts commonly used in firework displays include: strontium carbonate (red fireworks), calcium chloride (orange fireworks), sodium nitrate (yellow fireworks), barium chloride (green fireworks) and copper chloride (blue fireworks).
 Purple fireworks are typically a mixture of strontium (red) and copper (blue) compounds.